GregAlt/SolarFinish/README.md

 - Brightening with a blended gamma curve: `weight*np.power(im, gamma) + (1-weight)*(1-np.power(1-im,1/gamma))`
 - Simple colorization with linear RGB
 - Batch processing images in a directory
+- Processing image from filepath or remote URL